open-spaced-repetition/fsrs4anki-helper/README.md

 ## Free days

 You can choose any day or days from Monday to Sunday to take off.
 Once enabled, the Helper will try to avoid these days when rescheduling.
+Note: Free days only works for review cards.
+Due to technical limitations, FSRS doesn't modify the interval and due date of (re)learning cards.

 ![image](https://github.com/open-spaced-repetition/fsrs4anki-helper/assets/32575846/798dc25c-f06c-40fe-8866-ac28c8392273)